 When it comes to passion, Giselle Thomas has a love for multimedia journalism.
-Growing up she was always involved in public speaking and she graduated with a Bachelor of Science in Broadcast Journalism from Florida Agricultural & Mechanical University's School of Journalism and Graphic Communication.
-She is a Florida AP Award recipient.
+In 2018 she graduated with a Bachelor of Science in Broadcast Journalism from Florida Agricultural & Mechanical University's School of Journalism and Graphic Communication.
+She is an award winning journalist.

-Currently, she is a reporter/ MMJ for WGFL CBS4 news in Gainesville, Florida.
-Previously she was a Broadcast Associate at CBS This Morning - one of America's top-rated morning shows.
+Currently, she is a reporter/ MMJ for WGFL CBS4 News in Gainesville, Florida.
+Previously she was a Broadcast Associate at CBS Mornings - one of America's top-rated morning shows.
 She was with CBS NEWS now known as ViacomCBS for three years.
-While at ViacomCBS she was apart of co-host of CBS This Morning Tony Dokoupil's editorial/producing team.
-Giselle previously interned for CBS This Morning in NYC in the Summer 2017 Fellowship Program.
+While at ViacomCBS she was apart of co-host of CBS Mornings Tony Dokoupil's editorial/producing team.
+Giselle previously interned for CBS Mornings/CBS This Morning in NYC in the Summer 2017 Fellowship Program.
 She also interned at WCTV Eye-Witness News (CBS Affiliate) in Tallahassee, Florida, while enrolled as a full-time student.

 Giselle has aided in several sub-anchor remotes for CBS This Morning from covering the 50th Anniversary of the Apollo 11 mission to Hurricane Dorian's impact in South Carolina.
 She was also able to travel across several battleground states during the 2020 election season to hear and speak to the voters.
 She recently received a credit 48 Hours Forrest Fenn Treasure Hunt story.